-To commemorate the 100 year anniversary of some women getting the vote, BBC Radio Northampton talked to two remarkable Northamptonshire women who were born around 1918.
+To commemorate the 100 year anniversary of some women getting the vote, BBC Radio Northampton broadcast a few words by two remarkable Northamptonshire women who were born around 1918.

 After working most of her life and bringing up two sons, Phyllis now has several grandchildren and even a great-granddaughter and says her family are wonderful.
 She lives independently and enjoys going to Age UK Northamptonshire's Wellbeing Centre in Northampton twice a week, meeting up with friends and taking part in activities.
 Of the staff at the William and Patricia Venton Centre she says "I think they're wonderful" and she very much values the support they give her.